josephrojas21/finance-products/README.md

-# FinTech Solutions - Catálogo de Productos Financieros
+# FinTech Solutions - Financial Products Catalog

-Este proyecto es una landing page para una fintech ficticia que muestra un catálogo de productos financieros con detalles clave y filtros de categoría.
+This project is a landing page for a fictional fintech company that showcases a catalog of financial products with key details and category filters.

 ## 🚀 Demo

-Puedes ver la versión desplegada de este proyecto en [Vercel](https://tu-enlace-al-deploy-en-vercel).
+You can see the deployed version of this project on [Vercel](https://your-vercel-deployment-link).

-## 📋 Características
+## 📋 Features

-- Landing page con diseño y enfocado en servicios financieros
+- Landing page with design focused on financial services
-- Catálogo de productos con filtrado por categoría
+- Product catalog with category filtering
-- Páginas de detalle para cada producto con información completa
+- Detail pages for each product with complete information
-- Diseño responsivo (Mobile First)
+- Responsive design (Mobile First)
-- Interfaz accesible según estándares de a11y
+- Accessible interface according to a11y standards
-- Tipado estricto con TypeScript
+- Strict typing with TypeScript
-- Estructura modular y reutilizable
+- Modular and reusable structure

-## 🛠️ Tecnologías
+## 🛠️ Technologies

 - [Next.js](https://nextjs.org/) (App Router)
 - [TypeScript](https://www.typescriptlang.org/)